Science in Pajamas: Paper Plate Octopus

 This fun craft is great for kids to create their own octopuses, made by Andreja Vucajnk.
 Check out the links at the bottom for more information about octopuses.

-Orange sheet of paper (or plain white paper and have the kids color it)
+Colored sheet of paper (or plain white paper and have the kids color it)

 Start by coloring the paper plate.
-While the color dries we’ll be making tentacles and eyes!
+While the color dries, we’ll be making tentacles and eyes!

-Now all that is left to do is to glue on the eyes (you could just as easily just draw them directly on paper plate).
+Now all that is left to do is to glue on the eyes (you could just as easily just draw them directly on the paper plate).